Machynlleth: Governance

+In the Senedd Welsh Parliament, Machynlleth sits within the Gwynedd Maldwyn constituency electing 6 MS's by proportional representation.
+At the May 2026 elections these were Siân Gwenllian, Mabon ap Gwynfor, Beca Brown and Elwyn Vaughan of Plaid Cymru, and Andrew Griffin and Claire Johnson-Wood of Reform UK.

+Machynlleth is represented in the UK Parliament by Steve Witherden (Labour), MP for Montgomeryshire and Glyndŵr, elected in 2024.

 Administrative history

 Machynlleth was an ancient parish in the historic county of Montgomeryshire.
 When elected parish and district councils were established in 1894, the parish was made an urban district.
 The Machynlleth Urban District was abolished in 1974, with its area instead becoming a community.
 District-level functions passed to Montgomery District Council, which in turn was abolished in 1996 and its functions passed to Powys County Council.